jimsalterjrs/network-testing/README.md

 ~~~~

 # net-hydra
-Net-hydra is a multiple client controller which executes a given set of commands on multiple remote machines with an extremely high degree of simultaneity.
-Although net-hydra was specifically designed to be used with netburn to simultaneously test a network from multiple devices, but it can be used for scheduling remote execution of any arbitrary command or commands.
-It *does*, however, require `whenits` for the execution timing.
+`net-hydra` is a multiple client controller which executes a given set of commands on multiple remote machines with an extremely high degree of simultaneity.
+Although net-hydra was specifically designed to be used with netburn to simultaneously test a network using multiple devices, it can be used for scheduling remote execution of *any* arbitrary command or commands.
+However, it does require `whenits` to be present on the client machines.

-Since net-hydra uses SSH command channels, it's usable even without shared passwordless keys on the client machines - you can enter in passwords or key passphrases at runtime, and it'll use the created command channel to schedule the jobs without needing the password/passphrase again.
+Since `net-hydra` uses SSH command channels, it's usable even without shared passwordless keys on the client machines - you can enter in passwords or key passphrases at runtime, and it'll use the created command channel to schedule the jobs without needing the password/passphrase again.

+It's highly recommended to use `ntpd` to keep accurate time on the server and all clients. `net-hydra` will refuse to schedule jobs if all clients do not have system time accurate to within 1 second of the server's.

 ~~~~
+Usage:
-Usage: net-hydra {configfile}
+	net-hydra {configfile}

 	net-hydra requires a config file specifying [clients], [directives], and optionally [aliases], which it uses to schedule jobs to run simultaneously in the very near future on multiple client machines.

 		# sample nethydra.conf
 		[clients]
 			# list each client device here, by name and as SSH will connect to them.
 			#
 			local0 = root@127.0.0.1
 			local1 = root@127.0.0.2

 		[directives]
 			# These are the command(s) to be run on each client device.
 Directives
 			# beginning with $ reference lines from the [aliases] section.
 Any use
 			# of $when, either here or in [aliases], will be replaced with the
 			# scheduled execution time, in Unix epoch seconds.
 			#
 			local0 = $4kstream
 			local1 = /usr/bin/touch /tmp/test-$when.txt

 		[aliases]
 			# Defining aliases here keeps [directives] cleaner, so you can
 			# see what you're doing a little more easily.
 			#
 			$4kstream = netburn -u http://127.0.0.1/1M.bin -r 25 -o /tmp/$when.csv

 	net-hydra requires the whenits command to be in the standard path on each client machine, for use precisely scheduling the directives to execute simultaneously.
 ~~~~

 # whenits